Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 Green and red security labels displaying "VOID" patterns for tamper evidence

 With more companies leaning into sustainable packaging, the label material matters just as much as the product wrap itself.
-Paper and plastic labels both offer functional benefits, but their environmental effects are very different.
+Destructible paper and PET VOID plastic labels both offer functional benefits, but their environmental effects are very different.
 Here’s how they compare in key areas:

 Despite progress in label design, disposal remains a challenge.
 To avoid harmful chemicals and reduce waste, companies should explore sustainable labels and test how their materials perform in composting systems or recycling channels.
 Small changes here can lead to a lower environmental impact across your entire packaging solution.